vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 V. A. Devasenapathy, OfHuman Bondage and Divine Grace (Cidambaram: Anna malai University, 1963), p.
 48.1 have not been able to locate the textual source of  this simile.

-2. Saiva texts refer to two other categories of fetters: tirobhava (or rodhiakti)  and mahamaya.
+2. Śaiva texts refer to two other categories of fetters: tirobhava (or rodhiakti)  and mahamaya.
 Tirobh&va, Siva's power of obscuration, is a fetter only in a secon dary sense, says AghoraSiva, while mahamaya affects only beings such as the  VidyeSvaras who dwell in the pure domain (^uddhadhvan) (TPV 17).

 3. The hierarchy of souls described in Chapter 1 is based on the presence or  absence of these three fetters.
 As bound souls, sakalas, we are affected by all three  categories of fetters (TP 8-15).

 4. The monist commentator Snkumara, discussing Bhojadeva's TP, claims that  the ripening of mala is brought about by the "fire of knowledge" (TPD 9), but  AghoraSiva firmly denies this (TPV 15).

-5. Ηέΐέηβ Brunner-Lachaux discusses the Saiva understanding of karman and its  three types in SP 3 pp. xxii-xxvi.
+5. Ηέΐέηβ Brunner-Lachaux discusses the Śaiva understanding of karman and its  three types in SP 3 pp. xxii-xxvi.

-6. Saiva authors differ from one another in their discussions of iaktinipata.
+6. Śaiva authors differ from one another in their discussions of iaktinipata.
 SomaSambhu, for instance, identifies saktinipata with the act of initiation, while  AghoraSiva and most subsequent authors view it as a necessary precursor to receiv ing initiation.
-For helpful discussions of this philosophically ambiguous phenome non, see Brunner-Lachaux, SP 3 p. viii, and Surdam, "South Indian Saiva Rites,"  pp. cxiv-cxxi.
+For helpful discussions of this philosophically ambiguous phenome non, see Brunner-Lachaux, SP 3 p. viii, and Surdam, "South Indian Śaiva Rites,"  pp. cxiv-cxxi.

-7. My descriptions of Saiva diksas are based largely on the SP and KKD.
-For  translations of samayadiksa procedures, see SP 3 pp. 2-110, and Surdam, "South  Indian Saiva Rites," pp. 1-97.
+7. My descriptions of Śaiva diksas are based largely on the SP and KKD.
+For  translations of samayadiksa procedures, see SP 3 pp. 2-110, and Surdam, "South  Indian Śaiva Rites," pp. 1-97.

 8. On the several stages of initiation and corresponding ritual competencies, see  Brunner, "Le sadhaka," Journal asiatique 263 (1975): 411-43.
-9. Translations of vi§e$adiks& procedures: SP 3 pp. 112-56, and Surdam, "South  Indian Saiva Rites," pp. 98-112.
-Brunner-Lachaux argues that samaya and visesa  were initially two phases of a single ritual and were separated into distinct rituals at  a fairly late date (SP 3 pp. xxx-xxxiii); these two in turn may have at an earlier date  been separated from nirvanadlksa, the originally unitary Saiva diksa.
-To gain an idea  of the variety of Saiva treatments of dikfa generally, see N. R. Bhatt, "Introduc tion," MPA 2 pp. xviii-xxiii.
+9. Translations of vi§e$adiks& procedures: SP 3 pp. 112-56, and Surdam, "South  Indian Śaiva Rites," pp. 98-112.
+Brunner-Lachaux argues that samaya and visesa  were initially two phases of a single ritual and were separated into distinct rituals at  a fairly late date (SP 3 pp. xxx-xxxiii); these two in turn may have at an earlier date  been separated from nirvanadlksa, the originally unitary Śaiva diksa.
+To gain an idea  of the variety of Śaiva treatments of dikfa generally, see N. R. Bhatt, "Introduc tion," MPA 2 pp. xviii-xxiii.

-10. See SP 3 pp. 157—426, and Surdam, "South Indian Saiva Rites," pp. 113—  271.
-The amount of discussion SomaSambhu and AghoraSiva devote to each of the  three types of dik$a offer a good initial index of their importance in the Saiva scheme
+10. See SP 3 pp. 157—426, and Surdam, "South Indian Śaiva Rites," pp. 113—  271.
+The amount of discussion SomaSambhu and AghoraSiva devote to each of the  three types of dik$a offer a good initial index of their importance in the Śaiva scheme

 Notes to Chapter Four · 175